illini-robomaster/iRM_Embedded_2026/README.md

 ## User Guide (Linux / Mac)

-You can follow the instructions below to setup the necessary environments for building the source code and flashing the embedded chips.
+You can follow the instructions below to setup the necessary environments for building the source code and flashing the embedded chips or micron controller units.

 ### Install ARM Toolchain